0Karakurt0/i3-vimonised/README.md

 # Configuration for i3 with vim philosophy
 To install just run ./install script and specify installation directory.
 ## How it works
 Same as in VI, there are Verbs and Nouns.
-To preform an action you just combine two of them.
+To preform an action you just combine two of them and an argument.
 ##### Verbs:
  - Toggle
  - Change